Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Aim of this project

 \section{Aim of this project}

-We\footnote{Collaborators: Thomas R. Greve, Christian Brinch, Jesper Sommer-Larsen, Jesper Rasmussen, Sune Toft and Andrew Zirm} wanted to expand on previous modeling done by other groups of CO emission lines from galaxies at high redshift by developing a method that focuses on radial gradients of the \xco factor and CO line ratios.
-This would provide a preview for what instruments might one day observe in `normal' star-forming galaxies at $z=2$.
+We wanted to expand on previous modeling done by other groups of CO emission lines from galaxies at high redshift by developing a method that focuses on radial gradients of the \xco factor and CO line ratios.
+The aim of the project was therefore to serve as a preview of what astronomers might one day observe in `normal' star-forming galaxies at $z\sim2$ with new and upcoming instruments.

-With this project, we present a new numerical framework for simulating the line emission of normal star-forming galaxies.
-The code -- SImulator of GAlaxy Millimeter/submillimeter Emission (\sigame\footnote{\sigame in Spanish translates as `follow me' - which in this context refers to the pursue of line emission through a galaxy.}) -- combines (non-)cosmological (SPH or grid-based) simulations of galaxy formation with subgrid prescriptions for the \h2/\hi fraction and thermal balance throughout the ISM, down to parsec scales. \sigame accounts for a FUV and cosmic ray intensity field that vary with local SFR density within the galaxy. \sigame can be applied to any galaxy simulated in the SPH formalism, though currently restricted to galaxies dominated by star formation processes rather than AGN and with mean metallicities above about $0.01\Zsun$.
+For that purpose, we created a new numerical framework for simulating the line emission of normal star-forming galaxies.
+The code -- SImulator of GAlaxy Millimeter/submillimeter Emission (\sigame\footnote{\sigame in Spanish translates as `follow me' - which in this context refers to the pursue of line emission through a galaxy.}) -- combines (non-)cosmological simulations of galaxy formation with subgrid prescriptions for the \h2/\hi fraction and thermal balance throughout the ISM, down to parsec scales. \sigame accounts for a FUV and cosmic ray intensity field that vary with local SFR density within the galaxy. \sigame can be applied to any galaxy simulated in the SPH formalism, though currently restricted to galaxies dominated by star formation processes rather than AGN and with mean metallicities above about $0.01\Zsun$.
 Here, we adapt the code to cosmological SPH simulations of three massive, normal star-forming galaxies at $z=2$ (i.e., so-called main-sequence galaxies), and model their CO rotational line spectrum using a publically available 3D radiative transfer code.
 We show that \sigame reproduces observed low-$J$ CO line luminosities and provides new estimates of the \xco factor for main-sequence galaxies at $z\sim2$, while at the same time predicting their CO line luminosities at high-$J$ ($J_{\rm up}>6$) transitions where observations are yet to be made.